-Recently, the Hard Rock Casino announced its second data breach in a year, marking a worrisome trend among data breach victims: most targets have suffered one or more similar compromises in the recent past.
-This is especially true of retailers and banks, and increasingly—casinos and gaming enterprises.
-In the Hard Rock's case, investigators hired by the casino discovered unauthorized POS network access and the presence of malware, leading to this statement issued on June 27th regarding the data breach.
+The Hard Rock Casino has been hit by a series of casino breaches, marking a worrisome trend among data breach victims: most targets have suffered one or more similar compromises in the recent past.
+This pattern of repeated breaches is especially true of retailers and banks, and increasingly—casinos and gaming enterprises.

 It may come as no surprise that casinos and gaming firms are ideal cyber attack targets, but how competent are these enterprises when it comes to rudimentary security?
 Given the volume of privileged financial data collected, you'd expect to see corresponding security measures in place.
 Let's take a look at some of the top casino/resorts and see if this is the case.

 The Italian-themed Las Vegas hotel/resort and casino scores a solid 751 CSTAR rating.
 Apparently its fortress-like facade is more than just looks—but a few gaps such as lack of HTTP Strict Transport Security and DNSSEC make for a less-than-optimal security posture.